Martin Battersby: Artist and Muralist 1950 - 1960

-Later life
+Other patrons included Audrey Pleydell-Bouverie, the Countess of Kenmare, Denis Martineau (for whom Battersby did seven panels at Mompesson House), and Valerie Hobson as a present for her husband, the British MP John Profumo.

+The Decorative Arts 1960 - 1978

+In 1960 Battersby moved to the south coast of England to the town of Brighton.
 From the 1960s onwards he began to develop his reputation as a collector, connoisseur and historian of the visual arts, decorating his home in Brighton in a typically lavish and eclectic way.
+In 1964 Brighton Museum & Art Gallery held the exhibition Art Nouveau: The Collection of Martin Battersby, the first exhibition in Britain dedicated solely to the subject.

-He ran a boutique and printing studio named Sphinx Studio and in 1969, at the instigation of John Morley, his collection formed the basis for one of the first retrospectives of 1920s style when The Jazz Age was held.
+In 1969, at the instigation of John Morley, his collection formed the basis for one of the first retrospectives in Britain of 1920s style when The Jazz Age was held.
 The exhibition was opened by Erté.

+In 1965 Battersby established a design workshop and retail premises, Sphinx Studio, in Brighton.
+Battersby created designs which were hand-printed onto textiles and paper for home decoration and clothing.
+He also created unique designs for the French fashion house Christian Dior, Australian clothing company Cie, and The Beatles short-lived Apple Boutique on Baker Street, London.

-In 1971, Battersby's partner, Paul Watson, committed suicide.
+In 1971, Battersby's business partner and boyfriend Paul Watson, committed suicide.
+Sphinx Studio closed soon after Watson's death.

-In 1978, Battersby severed links with Brighton and his former interests, and moved to Fulham, London, where he continued to paint in preparation for a new exhibition that was to be held in 1982.
-However, before the exhibition began, he died in Lewes.